Australian coronavirus antibody therapy aims for trial in early 2021 | Health

 Australian coronavirus antibody therapy aims for trial in early 2021

 Australian researchers hope to start human trials of a coronavirus antibody therapy in early 2021, while a large-scale trial of a vaccine could begin by the end of this year, scientists said on Wednesday.
 The research targets came as the country's virus hotspot, Victoria state, recorded its second-most deadly day of the pandemic with 24 deaths.
-Just 149 new cases were reported, well down from daily rises of more than 700 about three weeks ago.
+Just 156 new cases were reported nationwide on Wednesday, mostly in Victoria, well down from daily rises of more than 700 about three weeks ago.

 Melbourne's Walter and Eliza Hall Institute has made good progress in identifying the most potent antibodies that could neutralise the spike protein on the virus that causes COVID-19, stopping it from being able to enter human cells, researcher Wai-Hong Tam said.
 Antibody therapies would be most useful for the elderly and people with weakened immune systems, she said.